Death Race 2: Development and pre-production

 Death Race 2 is a prequel to writer-director Paul W. S. Anderson's Death Race (2008), which itself is a prequel to Death Race 2000 (1975).
-The film was put into development by August 2009; Tony Giglio, Anderson's second-unit director on Resident Evil: Afterlife, wrote the script.
-Giglio described the prequel, which was tentatively titled Death Race: Frankenstein Lives, as "an origin film, in every sense", of the "Death Race" and the characters Frankenstein, Case, and Lists.
-Giglio conceived of the protagonist, Carl "Luke" Lucas, as a stark contrast to the Jason Statham character that headlined the previous film, saying: "He wasn't framed.
+Development began in August 2009 under the working title Death Race: Frankenstein Lives; Tony Giglio, Anderson's second-unit director on Resident Evil: Afterlife (2010), wrote the script for what he described as "an origin film, in every sense".
+He conceived of the protagonist, Carl "Luke" Lucas, as a stark contrast to the Jason Statham character that headlined the previous film, saying, "He wasn't framed.
 He's not fighting to get out to save his children.
 He's a convicted cop killer.
 A guy who's worked for the [American] mob his whole life.
 A true anti-hero."
 Universal Pictures greenlit Giglio's script in November 2009.
-Neither Anderson nor Statham returned due to other commitments, although Anderson remained as producer with Jeremy Bolt and Mike Elliott.
+Neither Anderson nor Statham returned due to other commitments, though Anderson remained as producer with Jeremy Bolt and Mike Elliott.
 Dutch director Roel Reiné signed on to direct in December 2009, when he had just completed production of The Marine 2.
-The crew also included production designer Johnny Breedt, editors Radu Ion and Herman P. Koerts, and composer Paul Haslinger, who scored the previous film.
+The crew also included production designer Johnny Breedt, editors Radu Ion and Herman P. Koerts, and composer Paul Haslinger (who scored the previous film).